dk808080/Reinforce/README.md

 <br/>
 <br/>
 Navigate to your browser <a href="http://localhost:5000/swagger-ui/">http://localhost:5000/swagger-ui/</a> to use Swagger UI(to generate interactive API documentation that lets your users try out the API calls directly in the browser).

+## Android Application
+Android application is made using WebView and WebViewClient.
+WebView class is an extension of Android's View class that allows you to display web pages as a part of your activity layout. <br/>
+.apk can be downloaded from provided google drive link.